Posted on

 Conclusion

-In summary, both the techniques-oriented and technique-oriented approaches have their merits and limitations.
 Techniques-oriented training is highly efficient and scalable, making it ideal for large groups and time-constrained scenarios, such as military training.
 However, it is limited by the rigidity of conditioned responses and the risk of predictability being exploited by observant opponents.

 On the other hand, the technique-oriented approach, grounded in first principles, offers adaptability and a higher skill ceiling but requires more individual attention and can be challenging for beginners to understand.

-For practitioners of I Liq Chuan, the important takeaway is that whenever I refer to “technique,” I am talking about mastering optimum movement patterns rather than pre-set responses.
-By focusing on the causes of effective movement, we can achieve a deeper, more adaptable skill set that transcends specific techniques and allows for continuous growth and improvement in the martial arts.
+By focusing on the causes of effective movement, we can achieve a deeper, more adaptable skill set that transcends specific techniques and enables continuous growth and improvement in the martial arts.

 Join us and unlock the secrets of the Old Masters!